asvd/viewport/README.md

 relevant to the particular application / web-page and therefore should provide more convenient navigation than the ordinary scrollbar.
-In this case it might be reasonable to replace the scrollbar with the [intence](http://asvd.github.io/intence) indicator: It does not contain active elements to control the scrolling position (but you don't need it anymore, since you have the custom navigation), and the scrollable area is designated in much more clear and intuitive way (comparing to an ordinary scrollbar).
+In this case it might be reasonable to replace the scrollbar with the [intence](http://asvd.github.io/intence) indicator: it does not contain active elements to control the scrolling position (but you don't need them anymore, since you have the custom navigation), and the scrollable area is designated in much more clear and intuitive way (comparing to an ordinary scrollbar).